-11 steps to set your organization up for ongoing price optimization
+These 11 steps will set your organization up for ongoing price optimization.

 The first ironclad law of pricing is that pricing is never done.
 Why?
 Because pricing should be tethered to a customer’s willingness to pay (WTP), but this metric is constantly in flux.
 It responds to trends in the marketplace, competitors’ pricing, and your products’ increasing sophistication.
 Since WTP is a moving target, your pricing strategy needs regular revision too.
 An iterative mindset—similar to the mindset needed for product development—is the best way to capture more value from your customers.